CollinLTT/Da-Bell-iOS/README.md

  - Remove and update any hard coded elements.
  - Make the videos in the list of videos playable and not link to a separate video player view.
  - Allow the photos to be maximized when pressed for a full and better view.
+ - Change the name of the app from "The Bell" to "Da Bell" (Project name was changed half way in).